pkwiecien/AndroidArgon/README.md

 #### What is AndroidArgon and what's new?

 This is a proof of concept of Argon for Android.
 Thanks to an updated WebView in Android 4.4 SDK [1] it is now possible to have an app with a camera in the background view and with WebView in the foreground that contains complex CSS3D objects.
+Webview supports transparency as seen on screenshots below.

 As an example I developed an app that is integrated with a ImageTargets provided with vuforia [2].
 After launching the app: